Ultimate Guide To Nepal

 Nepali music and dance is a mix of traditional and Western genres.
 The ancient Nepali dance has to be the tandava dance, originating in the Himalayan region.
 However, Nepali dances vary per location, ethnicity, religion, and community.

 For instance, the Newari community performs the Lakhey dance on the streets during jatras.
-Maruni, another oldest Nepali dance, is done by the Magar community.
+The Magar community performs Maruni, another oldest Nepali dance.
 Additionally, the Deuda dance is popular in the far western province.

 Nepal’s traditional music uses instruments like madal, flute, sarangi, harmonium, murchunga, and jhyamta.
-Speaking of which, Damai Panche Baja is primarily played during weddings.
+Damai Panche Baja is primarily played during weddings.

 Nepali Festivals and Celebrations